The secret sauce: features that power our tennis predictions

 Betting edge: When a well-rested player faces a fatigued opponent, our model identifies this as a potential value opportunity.

-6. First Set Performance (6% importance)
+6. first set performance (6% importance)

 What we track: